EliAndrewC/l7r/setting/l7r.md

 Otosan Uchi is the capital of the Empire and is also its largest city, with a total population of approximately 1 million humans.

 Ryoko Owari (aka Kyuden Michio) is the second-largest city in the Empire, with a population of approximately 500,000.
 It is located south of Beiden Pass, which cuts through the Spine of the World Mountains and is the central trading hub for the southern and western halves of Rokugan.
 Remember that the capital city of most domains contains only around 5% of the domain's population.
-Yet for a city like Ryoko Owari, the city might be half or more of the population of the Michio domain (the Michio are the vassal House of the Shosuro family which control Ryoko Owari).
+Yet for a city like Ryoko Owari, the city might be half or more of the population of the Michio domain (the Michio are the vassal House of the Shosuro Family which control Ryoko Owari).

 Toshi Ranbo (aka Kyuden Damasu) is the third-largest city in the Empire, with a population of over 300,000 (the population used to be even higher, but recent war and other fighting has diminished the population by tens of thousands).